Its a really troublesome task to update mass data in production. One of the most used method to do this task is:

 upsert()

-How to use Upsert?
+How to Use Upsert?

-Single query containing all the rows are made while using upsert which includes on duplicate key update
+Single queries containing all the rows are made while using Upsert which includes duplicate key updates MySQL and on conflict … do update set in Postgres.
+This command instructs the database to update the record if it already exists.

-Another important thing to notice while using upsert method is to have a primary or unique key index.
-If no primary or unique index is found in the database then we will get error.
+Another important thing to notice while using the upsert method is to have a primary or unique key index.
+If no primary or unique index is found in the database then we will get an error.

 collect($csvContacts)